Visit this official Metra Web site for schedule and fare information.

 Most of Metra's lines are named for the original operating railroads.
 Metra now directly operates all trains, except for the Burlington Northern Santa Fe line, and the Union Pacific (formerly the Chicago and North Western).

-The Northern Indiana Commuter Transportation District (NICTD) now operates the South Shore Line, formerly the Chicago South Shore and South Bend Railroad.
+The Northern Indiana Commuter Transportation District (NICTD) in 1989 acquired the South Shore Line.
+This line opened in 1904 as the Chicago Lake Shore & South Bend Railroad, and was renamed in 1925 to the Chicago South Shore & South Bend Railroad.
 Metra is an agency within Illinois only, NICTD is the equivalent agency responsible for commuter trains in that part of Indiana.

 Included are lists of stations, photos, crossings and junctions, mileposts, track diagrams, number of tracks, and signal systems.

 The Weekend Pass is a great deal for railfans, allowing unlimited travel on all Metra lines on a Saturday and Sunday (not valid on South Shore Line).